chieger/iOS-Workshop/README.md

 #iOS Workshop

-##Tpsy Tip Calculator App
+##Typsy App
 1. Create a new Xcode Project
   * Select **Single View Application**
   * Set *Language* to **Swift**
   * Set *Devices* to **iPhone**

-1. Orientation
+1. Orientation and Initial Setup
   * **Play** and **Stop** Button for deploying App to Emulator or Device
   * Select simulated phone or real device
      * When plugging in your phone for the first time, Xcode will download and process symbols.
 (This takes a minute, but you only have to do this once)
      * If your device is listed as *inelgible device*, you may need to change **Deployment Info -> Deployment Target** to **the version of iOS your device is currently running**
   * Click the *Play* button to build and run your app
   * Left side folders, **Image Assets** and **StoryBoard**

-3. Storyboard
+  * Click the Storyboard
      * Disable size classes
 ![|800](http://i.imgur.com/zjqYSUT.gif)

 4. Build out Static View based on Mock